thycotic/dsv-docs/product/06-cli-examples/index.md

 # CLI Examples

-A secret is any sensitive information you want to store in a Secret Server vault.
-Common secrets include passwords, SSH keys, and SSL certificates, but a secret can be anything represented as a file on computer media.
+Organizations use DSV to secure and protect sensitive information—secrets.
+Common secrets include passwords, SSH keys, and SSL certificates.
+While in practice JSON and YAML form the content of most secrets, your vault will accept almost anything represented as a file on computer media.

-Secrets are identified by a path, which lets you organize your vault and define access permissions.
+Every secret correlates uniquely with a specific path that describes the location of the secret within a collection of many other secrets.
+The idea here is no different than the concept of a path to a file on a hard drive.
+A path uniquely identifies every secret, and by using paths, you organize your vault and define access permissions.

 ## Create a Secret